yewon-lee/warp/README.md

 ### Does Warp support multi-GPU programming?
 -------

 Yes!
-Since verrsion `0.4.0` we support allocating, launching, and copying between multiple GPUs in a single process.
+Since version `0.4.0` we support allocating, launching, and copying between multiple GPUs in a single process.
 We follow the naming conventions of PyTorch and use aliases such as `cuda:0`, `cuda:1`, `cpu` to identify individual devices.

 ### Should I switch to Warp over IsaacGym / PhysX?
 -------

 Warp is not a replacement for IsaacGym, IsaacSim, or PhysX - while Warp does offer some physical simulation capabilities this is primarily aimed at developers who need differentiable physics, rather than a fully featured physics engine.
-Warp is also integrated with IsaacGym and is great for performing auxilary tasks such as reward and observation computations for reinforcement learning.
+Warp is also integrated with IsaacGym and is great for performing auxiliary tasks such as reward and observation computations for reinforcement learning.